Ruth, 50, was diagnosed with breast cancer and applied for a Cancer Kit from Cancer Support UK to help with her surgery and radiotherapy treatment.

 Ruth received surgery followed by radiotherapy and found the whole experience lonely and isolating.

-“Some friends didn’t understand and other friends were just marvelous and would take me to my regular treatments.
+“Some friends didn’t understand and other friends were just marvellous and would take me to my regular treatments.

 “It’s really important that you are supported both during and after treatment has finished.
 Because that is the point where everything stops and you’re left wondering what’s going to happen next.
 Having your friends and peers around you helps you cope with that.